Asqatasun/Contrast-Finder-Firefox/Technical-documentation.md

-# This page contain all technical documentation to contribute
+# This page contain technical documentation to contribute

 ## Prerequisite